nekos-best/docs/README.md

 Welcome to [nekos.best](https://nekos.best)'s documentation repository.

-If you have any question feel free to ask us in the [Discord Server](https://nekos.best/discord?ref=docs).
+If you have any questions feel free to ask us in the [Discord Server](https://nekos.best/discord?ref=docs).

 ## Contributing